Tied Oils: routine assurance visits

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000) In addition you should consider all available sources of information, eg financial accounts, references, and carry out further checks if you think they are necessary to check the compliance of a trader.
 The list is not exhaustive, and you are not expected to perform every check on every visit.
 You must prioritise your time.

 Visit reports should be made on form EXIT 465B.
-An electronic copy should be sent to RIS and to the MORC.
+An electronic copy should be sent to RIS and to MORC, or BT Ops, Glasgow, if the work has been transferred there.